valeriomonti/auto-alt-text/readme.txt

 Enter a prompt for generating the alt text according to your needs.

-Select a Fallback OpenAI Model, useful in case the automatic generation of alt text does not work correctly.

-For generating alt text, the "gpt-4-vision-preview" model is used, which is currently in preview.
-Therefore, it might sometimes return an error.

-When the model fails, a fallback model is used to create the alt text based on the name of the image.
+When the gpt-4o model fails, the gpt-4-turbo fallback model is used to create the alt text based on the name of the image.

-Enter the fallback prompt.

 ### Azure's APIs
 On your Azure account, create a Computer Vision instance and retrieve the following data to enter on the options page: